 The reviewers were livid.
-Reviewer 1 demanded to know how we had chosen the interview participants, suggested that we should have chosen academics in a research group working in a similar field, and insisted that the paper needed more citations from that research group.
+Reviewer 1 demanded to know how we had chosen these particular interview participants, and suggested that we should have chosen academics from a different research group working in a similar field.
+He also insisted that the paper needed more citations from that particular research group.
 In his view:

 The idea of inviting experts to reflect on their experiences and histories is a good idea, though it is unclear how the informants were selected.
 Their stories are interesting and add to our understanding of how new theories emerge and spread.
 There is one BIG problem. (…) Important references are missing.
 I would have suggested to include the work by the [redacted] group extensively.

 The editor of the volume, whose academic expertise was in primate anthropology rather than the social sciences, also chimed in, and commented that there were “too many quotations” in this narrative study.
 Blurring the distinction between data and discussion, she suggested that the authors’ narratives should be disguised as discussion of findings, but only reported opaquely.
 Apparently, this would make the study look more rigorous, by adding a veneer of ‘objectivity’ to the investigation.
 She wrote:

 You cannot include yourself in your own study.
 I have therefore suggested that you remove all your own citations and maybe rephrase them as main text of your article.
 This actually ‘kills two birds with one stone’, as it shortens the direct quotations in your manuscript (which are a bit overwhelming) and at the same time expands your discussion of the findings, which I suggested you do in my last email.

-In the ensuing discussion, positions became increasingly entrenched, and our chapter had to be removed from the edited collection.
+In the ensuing discussion, positions became increasingly entrenched, and our chapter was eventually removed from the edited collection.
 As is often the case in failed relationships, the question of whether we voluntarily withdrew or were rejected is a matter of different perspectives.
-However, a revised version of the paper, using the same narratives, was accepted for publication elsewhere, and I have some hope that the tribute volume is also in print, a couple of years behind schedule.
+However, a revised version of the paper, using the same narratives, was accepted for publication elsewhere, and the tribute volume is also in print, a couple of years behind schedule.
 It is actually a good book.